 I don’t remember my grandmother ever making this cake, but I wish I did.
 It has a really tender crumb, and between the crunchy topping and tangy rhubarb, it’s hard to stop at one piece.
 I loved this old fashioned Rhubarb Cake so much, that I made it again for my husband when I returned home!

 If you’ve never had rhubarb before, this cake is a good place to start.
 Rhubarb grows low to the ground and has red stalks and large leaves.
-Only the stalks are edible, and they need to be cooked to bring out their rich, tart flavor.
-It’s often combined with strawberries and other sweet fruits.
+Only the stalks are edible, and they need to be cooked to bring out their delicious flavor.
+Because it’s tart, rhubarb is often combined with strawberries and other sweet fruits.

-If you live in the city like me, then it may be harder to track down.
-Farmer’s markets, or stores with a big produce sections are your best bet.
-I went to 5 stores before I found it, but my patience was rewarded when I cut into the cake!
+But if you live in the city like me, it may be harder to track down.
+Farmer’s markets or stores with a big produce sections are your best bet.
+I actually stumbled across some in a local Dallas grocery store this spring, but when I lived in New York, I had to visit five stores before I found any, and it was super expensive (of course).

-This rhubarb cake tastes great on its own.
-However, it’s even better with a little whipped cream or ice cream.
-Splurge a little!
+You’ll definitely want to track some down, because this old fashioned Rhubarb Cake tastes amazing!
+It’s yummy on its own, but it’s even better with a little whipped cream or ice cream.
+So plan ahead and splurge a little!